kevoree-modeling/tutorial/step3_reflexive/README.md

 });
 ```

-Lookup API:
+Lookup API
 ----------

-All KObject have a unique UUID, during their all lifecycle (immutable, regardless where the object is stored).
+All **KObject**s have a unique UUID, during their lifecycle (immutable, regardless where the object is stored).
-This UUID can be used to quickly retrieve an object from the model, such as:
+This UUID can be used to quickly retrieve an object from a model.
+This is shown in the following code snippet:

 ```java
 long cityUUID = city.uuid();